MartinKondor/inconnect/.github/CONTRIBUTING.md

 ## Bug Reports
 While it's never great to find a bug, they are a reality of software and software development.
-We can't fix or improve on the things that we don't know about, so report as many bugs as you can.
+We can't fix or improve on the things that we don't know about, so report as many bugs as you can by opening an issue.
 If you're not sure whether something is a bug, file it anyway.

 **If you are concerned that your bug publicly presents a security risk to the